 ALBUQUERQUE, N.M. – Cherokee Nation citizen Brian Hudson has dubbed himself an Indigenous cyberpunk for his love of science fiction, which led to the publication of his novelette titled “Digital Medicine.”
 Hudson said he started writing creatively while receiving his post-doctorate in Riverside, California.

-is a short story about a young woman teaching her elder how to hack computers.
+“Digital Medicine” is a novelette about a young woman teaching her elder how to hack computers.
 It is also about Cherokee language revitalization and the need to bridge the gap between generations in pursuit of the common good.
 This story came out of my own appreciation for how elders and younger citizens of my tribal nation were embracing technology to strengthen Cherokee language use.
 I wanted to imagine what that would be like in the late nineties–when the Internet was still new and shiny.Digital Medicine from Lightspeed_73_June_2016

 People of Colo(u)r Destroy Science Fiction! special issue of Lightspeed Magazine (winner of the 2017 British Fantasy award for Best Anthology)